It’s a war out there!

 Losing a Species

-At the rate of current poaching close to 600 rhino will be lost this year, and that’s not counting the rhino calves that don’t survive the trauma of losing their mother.
-Those who know, speculate that within 10 years both the rhino species (black and white) of South Africa could be wiped out, extinct, gone!
+At the rate of current poaching the entire rhino species is at risk for being lost.
+The Western Black rhino has been declared extinct and only one lone Northern White rhino remains alive.
+Those who know, speculate that within 10 years the rhino species (black and white) of South Africa could be wiped out.
+Extinct!
+Gone!

 Thank heavens for people like Peter!